The AI-Native Company Blueprint

 Principle 3: GUI is a view layer, built on top of APIs

-Graphical interfaces sit above the API layer and never touch data directly.
-They call the same APIs that agents call.
-This means humans and agents always have a consistent view of the data — there is no "human version" of the truth that differs from what agents see.
+Graphical interfaces sit above the API layer and call the same APIs that agents call.
+Humans and agents always share a single, consistent view of the data.

-GUI is for human consumption and collaboration.
-It renders data; it does not define it.
+GUI is for human consumption and collaboration — it renders data, while APIs define it.
 For most analytical and operational use cases — "what is the state of the company?", "what happened last week?", "what needs my attention?" — the agent is a better interface than any static dashboard: it answers any question, at any level of detail, from the same underlying state.
 Dashboards are a convenience for at-a-glance monitoring; they are not a structural requirement.
 Plus, they can be generated on demand by agents.

 Example we like — Grafana + Prometheus.
 Every Grafana panel is a saved PromQL query.
 Prometheus exposes its full query surface as an HTTP API — the same one Grafana calls.
 An agent can answer any question a dashboard can answer, because it has identical access.
 The GUI adds nothing to the data; it only renders a pre-selected slice of it.